parmentelat/asynciojobs/README.md

 (DAGs).

 Schedulers can be nested, i.e. a scheduler can be used as a job;
-functions can be written, that return pieces of scenarios.
+this features allows functions to be written, that return pieces of scenarios.

 # Read more at readthedocs